 5. Jaimala (Wedding Garland Exchange Ritual)

 Finally, after 3 days, we’ve come to the actual wedding ritual.
 I thought all the events leading up to this were already festive, but Jaimala by far trumped them all.
 First, the groom will arrive at the wedding site on a white horse, welcomed by a loud and festive dance party at the entrance of the venue.

 The groom then enters the venue with his entourage, followed by the bride with her entourage, wearing her most intricate clothing thus far – usually a red lehenga.
 The atmosphere of the event is definitely different than the previous nights, with fireworks going off every few minutes, food, and live drummers to spice up the party.

 The wedding ceremony is marked by an exchange of an ornate fresh flower garland by the bride and groom, and another exchange of gifts (lots of gifts are being exchanged at an Indian wedding!)

 6. Saptapadi (Seven vows wedding ritual)

 Saptapadi is the seven vows of Hindu weddings to symbolize Nourishment, Strength, Prosperity, Knowledge, Progeny, Longevity, and Togetherness.
 The ceremony starts at midnight and continues well into the night, often ending as late as 4-5 am.
 I’m ashamed to say I didn’t last that long and went to bed shortly after it started (So sorry Akanksha!)

 Some food and drinks from the wedding

 1. Chai in a clay cup

 Chai is a spiced tea beverage that originated in India.
 During the wedding, you’ll often find guests sipping on a cup of Chai.
 The base is a strong black tea mixed with various Indian spices – cardamom, cinnamon, cloves, ginger, and black peppercorn.

 2. Paneer, fresh Cheese from India

 I love Paneer in all forms – in a curry, in a sweet-sour sauce, or grilled on a skewer… it’s just so good!

 Paneer is a semi-firm cheese that will not melt at cooking temperature, so it is often used in savory vegetarian dishes.
-The closest other types of cheese I’ve tasted that is similar to Paneer is probably Haloumi, although Paneer tasted fresher and less salty than Haloumi in my opinion.
+The closest other type of cheese I’ve tasted that is similar to Paneer is probably Haloumi, although Paneer tasted fresher and a lot less salty than Haloumi.